Cheese, glorious cheese. It’s everywhere in Amsterdam, but these are the five finest cheese experiences in the city.

-Henri Willig is one of the foremost Dutch cheese makers, well known for its baby gouda and various other varieties of that delicious dairy product.
-On this cheese tasting, right in the centre of Amsterdam, you can sample five different cheeses, along with a dip or mustard, then wash it all down with red wine or a locally brewed beer.
-And if anything tickles your taste buds, then there’s also a discount at the shop for participants afterwards.
-This tasting also includes a little history on the company’s and the Dutch cheese making process.
+Henri Willig is one of the foremost Dutch cheese makers, well known for its gouda and various other varieties of the delicious dairy product.
+Guests at this cheese tasting workshop get to sample five different cheeses, along with three dips that include two types of mustard or, in some sort of mad genius way, a cheese dip, for your cheese.
+And if anything tickles your taste buds, then there’s also a discount at the Henri Willig shop for participants afterwards.
+From €15 per person.

-If you ever wondered what it takes to get the much-vaunted job of cheese taster, this session along the centrally-located Damrak street will put you on course to becoming a master.
-Try five different varieties of gouda cheese made by the family-run cheese makers Westland Kaasspecialiteiten (try pronouncing that after a few too many vinos!).
-These are served with carefully-curated wine pairings and a little fig bread to help cleanse the palate between each.
-By the end you’ll hopefully have a better grasp of the major cheese-makers of the Netherlands and a new-found appreciation for the intricacies of a gouda.
+If you ever wondered what it takes to get the much-vaunted job of cheese taster, this cheese and wine tour will put you on course to becoming a master.
+Over the hour-long session, you’ll taste a red, white and port wine, along with five different varieties of gouda cheese made by the family-run cheese makers Westland Kaasspecialiteiten (try pronouncing that after a few too many vinos!).
+By the end you’ll hopefully have a better grasp of the major cheesemakers of the Netherlands and a new-found appreciation for the intricacies of a gouda.
+From €25 per person.

-When cheese on its own is not enough (it should always be enough), you can always throw another of Amsterdam’s main attractions into the mix and head out on a canal cruise.
-The vessel is a cosy wooden saloon barge.
-There’s plenty of space on board for guests and a nice long table at which cheese tastings and drinks are served as you watch the historic city pass by from the water.
-During the 75-minute trip you’ll pass by landmarks like Anne Frank House and the Jordaan while sampling gouda and other snacks along with a selection of wines and soft drinks.
-There are often four departures a day, although if the evening trip coincides with sunset during your visit, this would be the finest way to experience Amsterdam.
+When cheese on its own is not enough (it should always be enough), you can always throw another of Amsterdam’s main attractions into the mix and head out on a canal and cheese cruise.
+This popular trip aboard a cosy, wooden saloon barge lasts 75-minutes, passing by landmarks such as Anne Frank House and the Jordaan, while sampling gouda and other snacks along with unlimited wine and soft drinks.
+There are often over a dozen departures a day.
+From €33 per person.